-Notice of the Public Hearing, with an announcement stating that copies of the preliminary budget were available for distribution to any interested persons, was published on October 30, and November 4, 2015.
-Notices were published in The News Tribune, The South Pierce County Dispatch, and The Daily Index, as required by law (RCW 53.35.020 and RCW 53.35.045).
+Notice of the Public Hearing, with an announcement stating that copies of the preliminary budget are available for distribution to any interested persons, are published no less than nine days and no more than twenty days prior to the date of the hearing as required by law (RCW 53.35.020 and RCW 53.35.045).
+The Notices are published in the Tacoma News Tribune, The South Pierce County Dispatch, and The Daily Index.